oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

     ports:
       - 9200:9200
 ```
-Remove the Keycloak service at the bottom, as Okta will be used as Identity Provider.
+Remove the Keycloak service at the bottom, as Okta will be used as the identity provider (IdP).

-Create each applications' container image:
+Create each application's container image:

 ```shell
 cd blog